 - g. religion or belief

 - h. sex

 - i. sexual orientation.

-- 7. Except for marriage and civil partnership, and pregnancy and maternity, for which we have no available student data, this release reports on sector-level trends in the numbers of students with these protected characteristics.
+- 7. This release reports sector-level trends for several of these characteristics where data is available.
 We also include data on several other characteristics to highlight further differences in access between different groups.